daniel-llach/dw-typeahead/README.md

 ---

-Execute the dwFilter class on a selector.
-It will be rendered a dw-filter element in this container inherit its position and width.
+Execute the dwTypeahead class on a selector.
+It will be rendered a dw-typeahead element in this container inherit its position and width.

 ```javascript
 $('#id').dwTypeahead();